Mahmoud Hamshari: Assassination

-Israel assassinated leading Palestinian figures after the killing of Israeli Olympic team members by the Black September Organization in Munich in September 1972.
-Aharon Yariv, the Israeli minister of information, was in charge of the assassination plans targeting Hamshari and other Palestinians.
-Hamshari was accused by the Israeli authorities and media outlets of being directly related to this incident.
-They also claimed that he was the leader of the Black September Organization in France.
+Following the killing of Israeli Olympic team members by the Black September Organization in Munich in September 1972, Israel assassinated several leading Palestinian figures.
+Aharon Yariv, then serving as the prime minister's advisor on counterterrorism, directed the operations targeting Mahmoud Hamshari and other Palestinians.
+Israeli authorities and media outlets accused Hamshari of direct involvement in the Munich attack, and alleged that he was the head of Black September in France.

 A Mossad agent acting as an Italian journalist contacted Hamshari for an interview.
 When he was meeting with the Mossad agent, a group of Mossad operatives allegedly entered his home and inserted a bomb under a telephone.
 This group was headed by Zvi Malchin.

-Hamshari was severely wounded at his home on Paris's Rue d'Alésia street on the morning of 8 December 1972 by a booby-trapped device remotely controlled through a telephone call.
+Hamshari was severely wounded at his home on Paris's Rue d'Alésia street on the morning of 8 December 1972 by the booby-trapped telephone remotely controlled through a telephone call.
 He was treated at the Cochin Hospital but lost his leg in the attack.
 Hamshari was able to provide the French authorities with details of the attack before his death in the hospital on 9 January 1973.
 He was buried in the Père Lachaise Cemetery, Paris, which was visited by the PLO leader Yasser Arafat on 3 May 1989.